inalogy/adaptive-ssh-connector/README.md

   ### ssh-connector
   Standalone Adaptive SSH Connector for midPoint IDM customised for Microsoft Exchange or any other shell like system.

-version 1.1.0
+version 1.2.0
 # Capabilities and Features

 - Schema: YES - dynamic
 - Provisioning: YES
 - Live Synchronization: No
-- Password: No
+- Password: YES
 - Activation: No
 - Script execution: No